Legal services provided by P.J. Richer Law Corp

 Financial Abuse

 This type of abuse can manifest itself in many different ways.
 I remember a situation where an elderly individual, who was still competent but easily influenced, regularly gave money for several months to someone he just met.
 That person asking for money told the elderly individual that he had come on hard times and needed money.
-He relied on the older adult's generosity.
+He relied on the older adult’s generosity.
 We never found out how much money he handed over, but I suspect it was in the thousands.
-The abuse also manifests itself when someone close to the older adult - either a child, family member or close acquaintance - exerts influence on the individual to change their will and power of attorney.
-A power of attorney allows the person appointed - the attorney - to manage the person making the document - the donor's - legal affairs.
-The attorney can access all of the donor's assets and dispose of them - meaning they can take money out of bank accounts and sell the person's assets.
-While the attorney can only do so for the donor's benefit, unless someone is checking the attorney's actions and verifying the transactions, the attorney acts without supervision.
+The abuse also manifests itself when someone close to the older adult – either a child, family member, or close acquaintance – exerts influence on the individual to change their will and power of attorney.
+A power of attorney allows the person appointed – the attorney – to manage the person making the document – the donor’s – legal affairs.
+The attorney can access all of the donor’s assets and dispose of them – meaning they can take money out of bank accounts and sell the person’s assets.
+While the attorney can only do so for the donor’s benefit, unless someone is checking the attorney’s actions and verifying the transactions, the attorney acts without supervision.
 We must simply trust the attorney.
 While the attorney remains liable for their actions, someone else must force the attorney to defend their actions and decisions.

 Will

 People can also exercise influence (in law, this is called undue influence) by manipulating vulnerable individuals into changing their wills.
 In these cases, the manipulator becomes the sole or main beneficiary.
 This complicates matters even more because the deceased is no longer available to provide evidence about their intentions.
-Courts must attempt to determine what the decease wanted from other evidence.
+Courts must attempt to determine what the deceased wanted from other evidence.

 Manitoba Case

-In the case of Sheen et al v Sheen this scenario played out.
+In the case of Sheen et al v Sheen, this scenario played out.
 After reviewing the evidence, Judge Glowacki determined the deceased lacked capacity when making her last will and declared that will invalid.
 Presumably, because the lawyers only presented evidence on the validity of the most recent will.
-The judge did not rule the validity of any previous document.
+The judge did not rule on the validity of any previous document.
 I suspect that the case was settled following this trial.
 In this case, the deceased had prepared her last will about eight weeks prior to her death.
 According to the will in question, she left all of her assets to her son, and if her son predeceased her, to his wife.
 In previous wills, she had left her assets to her husband and if he predeceased her, to the son and her grandchildren and great-grandchildren.
 The parties also introduced evidence that a more recent will had also been created.
 This will was dated about a year before her death.
 However, no one was able to locate it.
-The applicants (the parties bringing the son to court) argued several points, including that the deceased lacked capacity, that the son exercised undue influence, and the son's actions amounted to fraud.
+The applicants (the parties bringing the son to court) argued several points, including that the deceased lacked capacity, that the son exercised undue influence, and the son’s actions amounted to fraud.
 In the end, the judge decided the case on the issue of testamentary capacity.

 The Law